JohnyForElectric/ID.4/Ventilated Phone Storage.md

 1 x (Optional) Thermally conductive adhesive | 8329TFF | https://www.amazon.com/gp/product/B07D18R5Z5/ | Adhesive to attach the additional heat sink (screws or rivets can use used instead of the adhesive).

 ### Connections
 The system uses Noctua fan controller to drive and adjust the speed of the fan and a primite power supply.
 The power supply has automotive 2A fuse, uses 4 rectifiers for isolation and to drop the voltage by ~2.8V, so the opertating voltage of the controller and fan is not exceeded.
 Two capacitors buffer and filter the power line.
-The fan controller is set to low speed and the total power consumption is 30mA.
+The fan controller is set to low speed and the total power consumption for our fan speed setting is 30mA (less than 0.4W).
 The ground (GND) is connected to the Phone Charging Plate harness (R126) (brown wire) and +12V power to the KL15 (providing +12V ONLY if the ignition is ON).
 KL15 is available at the back of the center console, the power for the rear USB charging (U37) is KL15 (red/blue wire).
-PLEASE NOTE the power to the phone charging pad (R126) and the front USB sockets is KL30, which means it's available all the time.
+PLEASE NOTE the power to the phone charging pad (R126) and the front USB sockets is KL30, which means it's directly connected to the 12V battery (via fuses of course).

 Simplified electrical diagram